 That being said, regardless of the device, the simple fact that you can use the supplied OTG cable means you can easily bypass whatever onboard DAC you’re currently stuck with and enjoy your music at a higher level of quality.

 Finally, there is the price of the Chord Mojo.
-At $599, this isn’t for the weekend audiophile, but for someone looking for a dedicated mobile or home solution, the price is more than fair.
+At $599, this isn’t for the weekend audiophile.
+However, for someone looking for a dedicated mobile or home solution, the price is more than fair.